 These two cays are very similar to South Diamond Islet, with an indentation on the NW side of the reefs allowing reasonable anchorage about 200—300 me out from their beaches; OK in light to moderate SE wind conditions.
-The beach landings gave us more choice opportunities for a wipe out with our dingy; I admit to having become very cautious by then.
+The beach landings gave us more choice opportunities for a wipeout with our dingy; then, I admit to having become very cautious.

 Despite the Diamonds isolation, it was disappointing to see the rubbish around the shores.
-It had been carried by ocean currents from South East Asia.
-Just shows what washes out of one’s country’s drains can end up thousands of miles away, in someone else’s back yard.
+Ocean currents had carried it from South East Asia.
+It just shows what washes out of one’s country’s drains can end up thousands of miles away, in someone else’s back yard.

 We enjoyed a few days exploring, swimming, diving with the reef sharks and watching the turtles go by.
-The first mate had created the worlds most advanced banana and pumpkin cake, and with gusty northerly conditions threatening we decided on a retreat to the southern edge of East Diamond.
+The first mate had created the worlds most advanced banana and pumpkin cake.
+With gusty northerly conditions threatening, we decided on a retreat to the southern edge of East Diamond.

 Back to East Diamond Islet.

 We came across a badly mauled turtle on the beach.
-It looked like a Tiger Shark had grabbed hold of it, partly crushing it, and chewing off a front fin.
+It looked like a Tiger Shark had grabbed hold of it, partly crushing it and chewing off a front fin.
 I don’t think it would survive very long; that’s nature.
-It some what put us of our late afternoon snorkel, so we weren’t too upset about leaving the next day.
+It somewhat put us off our late afternoon snorkel, so we weren’t too upset about leaving the next day.

 All was good with our boat.
-We had ample fuel and food supplies, so with our enthusiasm still intact we headed in the direction of the Magdelaine Cays and the Willis Islets.
+We had ample fuel and food supplies, so with our enthusiasm still intact, we headed in the Magdelaine Cays and the Willis Islets direction.

 “2022 stop over.”